Azure/azure-storage-fuse/README.md

     * `--no-symlinks=true`: To improve performance disable symlink support.
 - Storage options
     * `--container-name=<CONTAINER NAME>`: The container to mount.
+    * `--cancel-list-on-mount-seconds=<TIMEOUT IN SECONDS>`: Time for which list calls will be blocked after mount. ( prevent billing charges on mounting)
 - File cache options
     * `--file-cache-timeout=<TIMEOUT IN SECONDS>`: Timeout for which file is cached on local system.
     * `--tmp-path=<PATH>`: The path to the file cache.